 That’s who we are today.
 But, how did we get here?

 The company’s history began in the late 1970’s.
 Our founder, Nigel “Max” Johnson moved to Canada from London, England and settled in Winnipeg.
 Already bitten by the travel bug he ran the student travel office while attending U of Winnipeg.
 He and two partners cooked up the idea of starting a travel business and on November 21, 1980 The Great Canadian Travel Company, Inc. was born!
 Within a year Max bought out both of his partners, forging on as a “one-man band”, so to speak.
 It was a rocky start with few clients and little money.

-From a humble beginning, struggling to find clients and make ends meet, Max gradually expanded the company’s travel offerings to include Arctic Canada and other Top of the World destinations, beginning with Iceland.
+From a humble beginning, struggling to find clients and make ends meet, Max gradually expanded the company’s travel offerings to include Top of the World destinations, Arctic Canada and Iceland.
 At that time, Iceland was a country people had to be convinced to visit, as it was basically known as a gas station for trans-Atlantic flights, not the red-hot destination it is today!
 Something else was needed to fill in the off-seasons in between the Churchill and Top of the World programs, which were basically summer and fall.
 So, what’s opposite to Top of the World?
 Well, Downunder, of course!
-He began partnering with companies in Australia and New Zealand; Chile and Argentina; Antarctic cruises and specializing in Round the World airfares.
+He began partnering with companies in Australia and New Zealand; then added Southern Hemisphere destinations like Chile, Argentina and Antarctic cruises.
 An Africa specialist came onboard in the mid-1980’s, designing customized African wildlife safaris and we still deal with many of those preferred safari operators to this day, offering top-notch wildlife viewing experiences.
 Because our clients were travelling to some “off the beaten track” places we began specializing in Round the World airfares.
 From there the company took on a life of its own, steadily growing to include a division dedicated to selling international airfares on KLM Royal Dutch Airlines and others, to such far away places as Kathmandu, Nepal and Timbuktu, Mali and creating custom-tailored travel programs encompassing destinations around the world.